fooltowise/NeroNotes/Nero's Notes/Fastenal - Onsite and Fast Vending Solutions.md

 ### What type of products would we be amazed at?

 I had a manager in Kenai, who would sell bales of hay; he sold a washing machine and dryer.
 The reason is because they were oil platforms, out in the Bay, outside of Kenai; their washer and dryer broke and they needed a new one immediately.
-They know the one they want at Home Depot, but they can’t just go down to Home Depot and buy it.
+They know the one they want at [[Home Depot]], but they can’t just go down to [[Home Depot]] and buy it.
 So the branch manager went to buy it for them, charged them an extra $150 or so – they didn’t even care about the cost – and sent it out to them.
 As long as it wasn’t some chemical that we needed to register or something like that, we could buy and sell anything.

 I had a customer who would know the price.
 He would actually go shopping for me and say, right next door, at Do it Best hardware, they’ve got these sawhorses I really need.
 I quoted him and I was $25 higher and had a four-week lead time; I had to go and set up the vendor, have them shipped to me when, literally, there were two of them sitting right next door.
 The customer told me to go and buy them from next door, mark them up and get them to him; he needed them tomorrow.
 The ability that Fastenal has to do that, to act quickly and get their customers what they need, is huge.
 I miss that.